asanocorp/digital-voodoo-productions/README.md

 thus the compositions were chosen initialy as follows:

 1. ecceHomo 2014 -> follow up to ecceHomo 2013 this time all svg
 2. something out of nothing ->
 3. possessed ->
-4. rec-convo-the-edge -> this is almost finished composition and put in here as a filler see it here
+4. rec-convo-the-edge -> this composition is actually finished and ended up here only to fill in a blank no. 4 so it might be replaced one a worthy candidate comes along. in the meantime see the composition here: http://rec-convo-the-edge.surge.sh/ while the source here https://github.com/weAreThePlayMakers/rec-convo-the-edge
-5. #bleach_v16_62 ->
+5. #bleach_v16_62 -> [github repo](https://github.com/rafszul/-bleach_v16_62) and very heavy and ancient version for those ready to wait till it loads: [_bleach_v16_62.surge.sh](http://_bleach_v16_62.surge.sh/)

 ---